Maelstrom8/Mountain-Blade/README.md

 ### Nexus Premium vs Non-Premium

 If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
 Without Premium, you'll be prompted to manually download the mods.
-Who are you kidding, it's like 16GB, you don't need it homie.
+Even though it's around 16GB, you are in for a fun time.
+You will have to hit the download button for a little over 100 mods.
+Good luck.